 In this section, you will find information about:

-Fields of Study - Advanced degrees are offered through 42 academic departments and programs housed within four divisions – Humanities, Natural Sciences, Social Sciences and Engineering.
-Doctoral education, available in all divisions and five developed interdisciplinary programs, emphasizes original and independent scholarship, while master's degree programs in architecture, engineering, finance, public affairs, and public policy prepare candidates for careers in public life and professional practice.
-The wide range of interdisciplinary areas complements and enriches the degree-granting programs, which promote intellectual activites and research across departmental and divisional boundaries.
+Fields of Study - Advanced degrees are offered through 42 academic departments and programs that directly admit students, as well as a number of interdepartmental and joint degree programs that students may pursue once enrolled.
+Degree programs are housed within four divisions – Humanities, Natural Sciences, Social Sciences and Engineering.
+Doctoral education, available in all divisions, emphasizes original and independent scholarship, while master's degree programs in architecture, engineering, finance, public affairs, and public policy prepare candidates for careers in public life and professional practice.
+The wide range of interdisciplinary areas complements and enriches the degree-granting programs, which promote intellectual activities and research across departmental and divisional boundaries.

 Degree Requirements - The Graduate School tracks standard degree requirements that all students must meet to continue their work in good academic standing with the University.
 Requirements set by the Graduate School include major milestones that all Ph.D. students must meet in order to successfully obtain their degrees.

 Course Information - While the Graduate School has no centralized course requirements, the Academic Affairs unit oversees grading policies, course enrollment procedures, and grade change requests.

 Student Enrollment Statuses - All degree-seeking and former students may hold various statuses throughout and after their time at the University that reflect their current standing with the Graduate School and the associated benefits.

 Categories of Nondegree Students - The Graduate School hosts a variety of nondegree students from other institutions who come to Princeton to take courses, collaborate with members of the Princeton faculty, and conduct advance research using Princeton's libraries and research laboratories.
 Nondegree statuses provide visiting students access to many of the same benefits as our degree-seeking students while they work at Princeton.